Teev-dev/DateCalculatorPlus/README.md

 ## Development

-This application is built using HTML, CSS, and JavaScript.
+This extension is built using HTML, CSS, and JavaScript.
 It uses the following libraries:

 - date-fns: For date manipulation and calculations
-- countries-list: For country data

 To set up the development environment:

+1. Ensure you have Python installed on your system.
-1. Clone the repository and navigate to the project directory
+2. Clone the repository and navigate to the project directory.
-2. Run `npm install` to install dependencies
-3. Run `npm run dev` to start the development server
+3. Run the development server using the command: `python -m http.server 8000`
-4. Visit `http://localhost:8080` in your browser
+4. Make changes to the source files in the `scripts` directory.

+### Reloading the Extension After Changes

+After making changes to the extension:

+1. Go to `chrome://extensions/` in your Chrome browser.
+2. Find the Date Calculator Plus extension.
+3. Click the circular refresh icon next to the extension to reload it.
+4. Open the extension popup to see your changes.

 ## Contributing